 Ultimate Birthday Cake

-A few weeks ago, I got an email from a blog reader who had visited a tea room in Niagara Falls in Canada.
+A few weeks ago, I got an email from a blog reader who had visited Queen Charlotte Tea Room in Niagara Falls in Canada.
 She and her daughter fell in love with a cake they had and asked if I could try to recreate it.
 We exchanged a couple emails and she sent a photo.
 I googled and tried to find other photos, but alas there were few pictures out there.
 I was quite intrigued by a cake that not only included a cookie crust with cheesecake, but was topped with a mini cupcake and frosting to boot!

 Hello awesome!!
 Of course I had to give it a go!